JonathanLorand/AgoraGarden/Textkonzept_MTR.md

 ### Content

-Topics covered in this text are ones related to my [[MTR]] project, "Utopoi".
+Topics covered in this text are ones related to my [[AgoraGarden/MTR]] project, "Utopoi".
 I see this text assignment as an opportunity to

 * "think through writing";